lusakasa/saka-key/doc/engineering.md

 ---

+### Event handling

-* Decision: use a single key event listener
+* Decision: Use a single listener for each type of event (keydown, keypress, keyup, focus, blur) and a state machine.

-* Motivation: try to understand Vimium's handler stack
+* Motivation: Try to understand Vimium's handler stack.
+The wrong data structure led to incomprehensible control flow.

 ---